 - It doesn’t stain clothes.

 - It has a fresh scent.

-- It might take time for the body, making the product not wholly effective when first used.
+- It might take time for the body to get used to this deodorant, making the product not wholly effective when first used.

 2. PitROK Crystal Unscented Deodorant Spray